Kerl13/AsciiMath/README.md

 making possible to use asciimath everywhere, for example in interaction with [pandoc](http://pandoc.org/) or for preprocessing on your website.

-## Install tips
+## Get started

-To get this tool, you just have to clone this repository and run `cabal install` in the cloned folder to install the dependencies and then `make` to compile the project.
-That's it !
+To get this tool, make sure you have [cabal](https://www.haskell.org/cabal/) installed on your system, then clone the repository and just run `make`.
+Cabal will automatically install the dependencies and build the project.

-If you have trouble with cabal, you can install the dependencies manually by running
-`cabal update && cabal install alex && cabal install happy`

 ## Usage